© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 One of two cairns north-east of Harford Moor Gate is a scheduled monument protected by Historic England under reference 1012462.
 View the official record →

-One of two cairns north-east of Harford Moor Gate is a Bronze Age burial monument located on Dartmoor in Devon.
+One of two cairns north-east of Harford Moor Gate is a Bronze Age funerary monument located on Dartmoor in Devon.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012462.

 One of two cairns north-east of Harford Moor Gate is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1012462.